nais/doc/addons/redis.md

+---
+description: Redis is an open source \(BSD licensed\) in-memory data structure store used as a database, cache and message broker.
+---

 # Redis

-> Redis is an open source \(BSD licensed\) in-memory data structure store used as a database, cache and message broker.

 On NAIS we are running Redis without disk/storage.
 This means that if your Redis instance is restarted due to e.g. maintenance, your data will be lost.
 This means that you shouldn't store data here that you can't afford to lose.
 It's also possible to password protect the Redis instace, using our sligthly modified image.